This blog may contain affiliate links. Read our disclosure policy for more info.

 Aside from the outdoor activities, there is also plenty of amazing food (lots of fresh produce!) and even delicious wine.
 On the off chance I haven’t quite sold you yet, check out some of the top things to do in Salmon Arm:

 - Go hiking – This region has some pretty stellar hikes if you’re ready to get outside and get active.
 One of my favorites is Mt.
-Ida, which is a large 1,564-meter mountain south of Salmon Arm.
+Ida, which is a large 1,564-meter (5,131 feet) mountain south of Salmon Arm.
 There are a few routes to take up the mountain, but if you are up for a challenge, try the Mount Ida Loop.
-It’s a 33km loop with 1,598 meters of elevation gain – quite the trek, but so worth it.
-If you are looking for a more low-key hike, try out Raven Trail or Shuswap North Rail Trail, both of which are fairly easy, and go around Shuswap Lake.
-The short walk to Margaret Falls (pictured above) is also worthwhile.
+It’s a 33 km loop (20.5 miles) with 1,598 meters (5,242 feet) of elevation gain – quite the trek, but so worth it.
+If you are looking for a more chill hike, try out Raven Trail or Shuswap North Rail Trail, both of which are fairly easy, and go around Shuswap Lake.

-- Visit the most Northern winery in BC – Larch Hills – You absolutely cannot visit this region of BC without trying out some local wines.
-Larch Hills offers some of the most delicious wines, and you can try them out during a free cellar door tasting.
+- Visit the most Northern winery in BC – Larch Hills – Larch Hills offers some of the most delicious wines in this region of BC, and you can try them out during a free cellar door tasting.
 Once you’ve learned a little about the wine, how it’s made, and what your favorite is, you can go to the tasting room, enjoy a glass and take in the stunning views from their property.
+Whatever you do, you cannot miss out on this experience!

-- Walk the largest wooden Wharf in North America – I bet you didn’t think going to Salmon Arm meant visiting a record-setting wharf!
+- Walk the largest wooden Wharf in North America – Yup, fun fact, in Salmon Arm you can visit a record-setting wharf!
 As the longest wooden wharf in North America, it’s got a pretty interesting history.
 You can enjoy walking on the wharf year-round, taking in the scenery of Shuswap Lake.
 If you’re around during the summer, you’ve got to go and enjoy some live music and meal from food trucks!
 It’s got a fun, community feel to it, so make sure to get in on the action.

 Where to stay in Salmon Arm:

-If you feel like you want more time in this area (totally understandable!), stay overnight at one of Salmon Arm’s hotels.
-The Hilltop Inn is a popular choice especially with the larger rooms that can fit small families.
+If you feel like you want more time in Salmon Arm (I don’t blame you!), stay overnight at one of Salmon Arm’s hotels.
+Because it is such a small town there aren’t too many choices but the Hilltop Inn is a popular one, especially with the larger rooms that can fit small families.
 This hotel also has a pool, free parking, and breakfast included.

 If you’re traveling with your significant other or are after a luxury stay The Inn at the Ninth Hole Bed & Breakfast is really the only option.
 The rooms here are beautiful and surprisingly cheap.
 Of course, this place includes an exceptional breakfast and is in a beautiful area outside Salmon Arm.